-    This course examines how you can write impactfully about your research.
+This course examines how you can write with impact about your research.
 It takes a publishing-insider’s perspective and examines how you can improve your research writing to improve the chances that your article, book chapter or research report will be read and cited by as wide and significant an audience as possible.

 Participants will be asked to bring a short example of their writing to work on, and will be given advice on how to prepare mss to maximise online discoverability and will be given an introduction to different narrative devices that can be deployed to write powerfully about research.

 What did I find useful?
 Tips on how to write in a way that gets noticed

 The course will cover